go-slang-vm/frontend/README.md

 1. Install the version of Node.js as specified in the `.node-version` file

-1. Install Python (known working versions: `2.7`, `3.8`, `3.9`, `3.10`) – **Note: Python `3.11` does not work**
+2. Install Python (known working versions: `2.7`, `3.8`, `3.9`, `3.10`) – **Note: Python `3.11` does not work**

-1. Clone this repository and navigate to it using your command line
+3. Clone this repository and navigate to it using your command line
-2. Follow the steps listed [here](https://github.com/go-slang-vm/go-slang?tab=readme-ov-file#using-your-js-slang-in-your-local-source-academy) to install `js-slang` with support for `go-slang`
+4. Follow the steps listed [here](https://github.com/go-slang-vm/go-slang?tab=readme-ov-file#usage) to build `js-slang` with support for `go-slang` locally
+   1. Specifically, please ensure you run `git clone --recurse-submodules ...` followed by the steps below it
+5. Then, follow the steps listed [here](https://github.com/go-slang-vm/go-slang?tab=readme-ov-file#using-your-js-slang-in-your-local-source-academy) to link your local build of `js-slang` (which supports `go-slang`) with your frontend

-3. Run `yarn install` to install all other dependencies.
+6. Run `yarn install` to install all other dependencies.

    - If you are on Ubuntu and encounter the error message: `No such file or directory: 'install'`, you might be running the incorrect "yarn" from the cmdtest testing suite instead of the JavaScript package manager of the same name.
 Refer to this [StackOverflow post](https://stackoverflow.com/questions/46013544/yarn-install-command-error-no-such-file-or-directory-install).
    - If you are on the new M1 or M2 Mac chips, and encounter an error while installing `canvas`, refer to [this documentation](https://github.com/Automattic/node-canvas/wiki/Installation:-Mac-OS-X#homebrew) to install the requisite dependencies first.

-4. Run `yarn run start` to start the server at `localhost:8000`. **It might take a couple of minutes for the server to start.**
+7. Run `yarn run start` to start the server at `localhost:8000`. **It might take a couple of minutes for the server to start.**

-5. Point your browser to `http://localhost:8000` to see your local Source Academy.
+8. Point your browser to `http://localhost:8000` to see your local Source Academy.

    - In this edition, you will only see the Playground with all its tools, but no login options or homework submission features.
    - If you wish to set up the GitHub or Google Drive integrations, copy the `.env.example` file as `.env` and refer to [_Setting up your environment_](#setting-up-your-environment) below for the relevant configuration options.

-6. (OPTIONAL) To deploy onto github pages, run `yarn run deploy`
+9. (OPTIONAL) To deploy onto github pages, run `yarn run deploy`
    - If you are deploying on your own repository, ensure that you have enabled the Github Action for creating a Github Page.
 Follow [this guide](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site) for more information.
    - NOTE: **The `ci.yml` file does NOT work out of the box**.
 To make it work, update `js-slang` in `package.json` to an actual npm package.
 In other words, you will have to publish your own custom npm package if you would like the `ci.yml` workflow to work as intended.